by: Thomas Young

 Step Three: Traffic Generation

 Traffic Generation – Many types of traffic generation action items are included in this section.
 It includes search engine optimization details, social media, content strategies, search engine advertising and more.
-Here is a list of the most important traffic generation channels to review in your web marketing plan:
+Here is a list of the most important traffic generation channels to review in your strategic digital marketing plan:

 - Offline Traffic Generation – This includes all the offline methods used to send visitors to your website.
 Traffic from this source is usually measured as direct traffic and can be the highest converting traffic of any traffic source.